Click here to find your latitude and longitude

 Note that from small regions around the north or south poles you cannot see geostationary satellites at all.
 The geostationary satellites are below the horizon and directly above the equator, in a circle all around.

 Longitude shows your location in an east-west direction, relative to the Greenwich meridian.
-Places to the east of Greenwich (such as Middle East, India and Japan) have longitude angles up to 180 degrees east.
+Places to the east of Greenwich (such as Middle East, India, Japan, Australia and New Zealand) have longitude angles up to 180 degrees east.
 Places to the west of Greenwich (such as the Atlantic and North and South America) have angles up to 180 deg west.
 For inputting to the satellite dish pointing calculator, longitude west figures need to be input as negative numbers.

 Maps and GPS receivers show latitude and longitude angles.
 Maps usually show bold lines marked in degrees (whole numbers) plus possibly intermediate lines marked 15, 30, 45 minutes or 10, 20, 30, 40, 50 minutes.
 GPS receivers typically show degrees plus minutes and decimal fractions of a minute. e.g. 45 : 23.1234 You can normally alter the display options on a GPS using the setup menu.